-The core idea underlying a canonical form is to construct a code word that uniquely identifies a graph up to isomorphism and symmetry (i.e. automorphism).
-The characters of this code word describe the edges of the graph.
-If the graph is attributed or directed, they also comprise information about edge attributes and/or directions as well as attributes of the incident nodes.

-While it is straightforward to capture the latter information about an edge (i.e. attributes and edge direction), how to describe the connection structure is less obvious.
+The core idea underlying the family of canonical forms introduced in this paper is to construct a code word that uniquely identifies a graph up to isomorphism and symmetry (i.e. automorphism).
+The characters of this code word describe the edges of the graph, in particular which nodes they connect.
+If the graph is attributed or directed, they also comprise information about the attribute and/or direction of the edge as well as the attributes of the incident nodes.
+While it is straightforward to capture the latter information about an edge (i.e. attributes and edge direction) in some alphabet, how to describe the connection structure is not so obvious.
 For this, the nodes of the graph must be numbered (or more generally: endowed with unique labels), because we need a way to specify the source and the destination node of an edge.
-Unfortunately, different ways of numbering the nodes of a graph yield different code words, because they lead to different specifications of an edge (simply because the indices of the source and the destination node differ).
+Unfortunately, there are many different ways of numbering the nodes of a graph, all of which may lead to different code words, because each numbering leads to a different specification of an edge (simply because the indices of the source and the destination node differ).
 In addition, the edges can be listed in different orders.
-How these two problems can be treated is described in the following: the different possible solutions give rise to different canonical forms.
+How these two problems can be treated is described in the following two subsections: the different possible solutions give rise to different canonical forms.

-However, given a (systematic) way of numbering the nodes of a (sub)graph and a sorting criterion for the edges, a canonical description is generally derived as follows: each numbering of the nodes yields a code word, which is the concatenation of the sorted edge descriptions (details are given in Section 3.4).
+However, given a (systematic) way of numbering the nodes of a (sub)graph and a sorting criterion for the edges, a canonical description is generally derived as follows: each numbering of the nodes yields a code word, which is the concatenation of the sorted edge descriptions (details about the form of such a code word are given in Section 3.4).
 The resulting list of code words is sorted lexicographically.
-The lexicographically smallest code word is the canonical description.
+Then the lexicographically smallest code word is the canonical description.
 (Note that the graph can be reconstructed from this code word.)